Resume Annex

 Is Resume Annex more expensive than ResumeNerd?

-At the paid level, the prices are nearly identical — Resume Annex Pro is $24 per month versus ResumeNerd's approximately $24.95 per month.
-The meaningful difference is that Resume Annex offers a free tier with no time limit and a 7-day free trial on the Pro plan, while ResumeNerd does not have a free tier.
+At the paid level, the prices are nearly identical — Resume Annex Pro is $12/week (or $29/month, $79/quarter, or $199/year) versus ResumeNerd's approximately $24.95 per month.
+The meaningful difference is that Resume Annex offers a free tier with no time limit and a 30-day money-back guarantee on Pro, while ResumeNerd does not have a free tier.
 If cost is the deciding factor, Resume Annex is less expensive overall because you can use core features without paying anything.

 Can I use Resume Annex and ResumeNerd together?

 Yes, and for some job seekers that combination makes sense.
-You could use ResumeNerd's wizard to build and format your resume from scratch, then upload that resume to Resume Annex to get an ATS score, AI optimization with change explanations, job discovery, and interview prep.
+You could use ResumeNerd's wizard to build and format your resume from scratch, then upload that resume to Resume Annex to get a callback score, AI optimization with change explanations, job discovery, and interview prep.
 The two tools are not in conflict — they address different parts of the process.

-Does Resume Annex have an ATS score like ResumeNerd?
+Does Resume Annex have a callback score like ResumeNerd?

 Yes.
-Resume Annex offers a free, deterministic ATS score at resumeannex.ai/ats-score that takes about ten seconds and requires no account or credit card.
-It scores your resume against ATS criteria and provides specific feedback.
+Resume Annex offers a free, deterministic callback score at resumeannex.ai/ats-score that takes about ten seconds and requires no account or credit card.
+It scores your resume against hiring system criteria and provides specific feedback.
 This is available on the free tier, so you do not need to subscribe to get a result.

 How does Resume Annex's job discovery compare to ResumeNerd?

 ResumeNerd does not offer job discovery — it is a resume builder, and once your resume is ready, finding jobs is up to you.
-Resume Annex aggregates listings from nine or more job boards including LinkedIn, Indeed, Dice, Wellfound, Idealist, Mediabistro, and others, and scores each listing against your resume and profile so you can prioritize where to apply.
+Resume Annex aggregates listings from eight job boards including LinkedIn, Indeed, Wellfound, Glassdoor, ZipRecruiter, Workday, Lever, and Greenhouse, and scores each listing against your resume and profile so you can prioritize where to apply.
 If job discovery is important to your search, ResumeNerd does not address that need.